nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![SplitLah Component Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/SplitLahComponent.drawio.png)
 <br>
 The `SplitLah` component is the application's main class.
 Its job is to initialize an instance of `Manager` when the application starts.
-After initialization, it proceeds to run a loop which prompts the user for a command.
-When it receives a command from the user, it invokes the `Parser` and retrieve the command for SplitLah to run.
-Upon using the `Exit` command, SplitLah exits from the command loop and end the application.
+After initialization, it proceeds to run a loop which prompts the user for an input.
+When it receives an input from the user, it invokes the `Parser` and retrieve a command corresponding to the input for SplitLah to run.
+Upon retrieving and running the `Exit` command, SplitLah exits from the loop and end the application.

 ### Manager Component